Wo1v3r/WixMineSweeper/README.md

 ## Running unit tests

-- Testing (Front End only) was done using Karma
+- Testing was done using Karma
 - Tests files are with <Name>.spec.ts suffix
 - Tests are written for every Angular component, and for the two data-type classes